mitodl/micromasters/grades/README.md

 ### load adjusted grades

 Once the we have verified the outcomes of the adjusted grades with the course team, we can import them into the micromasters web application.
-This can be done with the following management command: `adjust_exam_grades_from_csv.py`
+This can be done with the management command: `adjust_exam_grades_from_csv.py`

+  1. Open a bash shell on a one-off Heroku dyno:

+    `heroku run bash --app <micromasters-production-app-name>`

+  2. Create a temporary file containing the csv data to import

+    `cat >> <temporary file location>`

+  3. Paste in the csv data and close the file with `ctrl+d`

+  4. Run the management command

+    `python manage.py adjust_exam_grades_from_csv <temporary file location>`

 ### release exam grades to learners